BR Totem: Norman colliery

 Dimensions 23 foot 6 inches x 2 feet (16 x 2 scenic)

 Norman Colliery featured in the July 2022 issue of Railway Modeller.
-It can next be seen at the Loughborough Model Railway Exhibition, 17th and 18th August 2024.
+It can next be seen at our Spring Show, 1st and 2nd March 2025.